 Rebels among us

-The term “positive deviance” first appeared in the mid 1970s, but the approach did not gain traction until nearly two decades later.
+The term “positive deviance” first appeared in the mid-1970s, but the approach did not gain traction until nearly two decades later.
 In 1990, Monique Sternin and her late husband Jerry Sternin, then aid workers with the humanitarian organization Save the Children, piloted a positive deviance project in Vietnam to address the country’s soaring rates of childhood malnutrition.
 Vietnamese government officials asked the couple to help communities without resorting to food handouts or other common, yet unsustainable, aid practices.

 Instead, the Sternins sought to identify children in impoverished communities who remained well fed against tremendous odds.
 Working in four villages in Thanh Hoa province, which combined had 2,000 children under age 3, the Sternins trained villagers to weigh the children.
-The effort revealed that almost 70 percent of the children were malnourished; about half were at risk of death.
+The effort revealed that almost 70 percent of the children were malnourished; about half of those were at higher risk of death.

 The Sternins discovered that kids with healthier weights came from families who fed their children tiny shrimp and crabs that lived in rice paddies and potato greens found along roadsides.
 Village wisdom regarded these foods as “taboo,” or dangerous, Sternin says.
 The families with healthier kids also fed their children three to four meals per day instead of the customary two meals.